6 PPE Considerations for Seasonal & Pandemic Flu & Other Pandemics

-“The variety of PPE that HealthTrust offers has expanded in the last few years, especially after the Ebola crisis of 2014,” says Angie Mitchell, RN, assistant vice president of physician services at HealthTrust.
+“The variety of PPE that HealthTrust offers has expanded in the last few years, especially after the Ebola crisis of 2014,” says Angie Mitchell, RN, former assistant vice president of physician services at HealthTrust.
 “The HealthTrust Sourcing team in partnership with the Infection Prevention Specialty Committee is always working to keep current with the latest technologies.”

 Luebbert and Mitchell offer the following tips to help hospitals evaluate their risk for outbreaks and plan their PPE purchases accordingly.

 Form a multidisciplinary team and utilize a tiered approach to assess your hospital’s role in the community in responding to any outbreak, Luebbert advises.
 “Will you be a frontline hospital during an Ebola-type event, or are you going to be an assessment or treatment hospital?
 If you have a pact among regional hospitals, the larger hospitals may take the pandemic and influenza patients, while your hospital takes the overflow.”